bryanV030V/BryanV030V/README.md

 I have a diploma from "Grafisch Lyceum Utrecht" in VR/AR.

+i'm currently busy getting my diploma from "ROC Midden Nederland" in IT Expert System en devices

 \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_

-And i mainly code in C# whit the Unity Game Engine
+i mainly code in C# whit visual Studio and i do all this in the Unity Game Engine

 \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_

 * 🌍  I'm based in Utrecht
-* 🖥️  See my portfolio at (https://u533712.gluweb.nl/portfolio/)
 * 🖥️  See my Created games at (https://sticky-tape-games.itch.io/)
 * 🧠  I'm learning Windows Server Networking
+* 🧠  I'm Getting my Certification as a IT Specialist
+* 🧠  I'm currently learning for my CCNA2 Certification

 <a href="https://www.twitch.tv/BryanV030V" target="_blank" rel="noreferrer"><img
 src="https://img.shields.io/twitch/status/BryanV030V?logo=twitchsx&style=for-the-badge&color=0891b2&labelColor=1c1917&label=TWITCH+STATUS" /></a>